conectado/conectado-blog/content/sharing-io-resources.md

     }
 ```

-It looks innocens, but as soon as `WouldBlock` is returned by the socket, this can potentially be stuck forever.
+It looks innocent, but as soon as `WouldBlock` is returned by the socket, this can potentially be stuck forever.
 Since we don't call `continue` and register our `waker` on a pending `poll_read_ready`, a new packet on this socket won't wake the `waker` and therefore won't cause the caller to call `poll_read` again.

 In this case it might seem obvious, but we will see a more subtle case below.